 Does Fortagen Protein Work?

 No doubt the supplement has a lot of fans.
 But, where is the clinical proof that it's better at building muscle than whey protein – or eating food?
 No research on Fortagen -itself- can be located.
-While it's quality made, to me, Fortagen looks like an expensive essential amino acid. supplement.
+While it's quality-made, Fortagen looks like an expensive essential amino acid supplement.